First Ontario-licensed sportsbooks went live on April 4, 2022, ushering in the new era of online sports betting in Canada’s most populous province.

 Yes!
 Sports betting is now fully legal in Ontario, following the Parliament’s decision from 2021 that legalized single event sports betting.
 Starting on April 4, 2022, private online sportsbooks with proper licensure can accept wagers on their online sportsbooks and apps.

 A number of sports betting sites have been granted sports betting licenses and are now live.
-Some of the biggest ones to launch on day one are Caesars Sportsbook Ontario, BetMGM Sports Ontario, BetRivers.ca, PointsBet Canada, and FanDuel Ontario Sportsbook.
-DraftKings has received its license but has not yet launched and more are also likely to follow.
-You can bet legally on any sportsbook that’s licensed by iGaming Ontario.
+Some of the biggest ones to launch on day one are Caesars Sportsbook Ontario, BetMGM Sports Ontario, BetRivers.ca, PointsBet Ontario, DraftKings Ontario, and more.
+You can bet legally on any sportsbook that’s licensed by iGaming Ontario (iGO).

 You can use a range of payment methods to make deposits into your online betting accounts.
 These methods include popular credit and debit cards, direct bank transfers, checks, and e-wallets such as Skrill, Neteller, and PayPal.